 To Your Health,

-Dr Alexis practices in Kanata and is accepting new patients.
+Dr Alexis practices via telemedicine.
 To schedule your appointment, click here.

 Naturopathic Medicine is covered by most extended health insurance benefits.